Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Discussion

 \section{Discussion}

-Disagreement between the measured and calculated fluence attenuation coefficients was found to be about 0.1\%/cm for the 290-MeV beams.
-Possible reasoning is the following.
+Disagreement between the measured and calculated dose attenuation coefficients was found to be about 0.1\%/cm for the 290-MeV beams.
 In the present model, the relative increase of the secondary-particle dose $D_2$ was equated with the relative decrease of the carbon-ion dose $D_1$ to correct energy dependence of the dose ratio $D_1/D_2$.
-That assumption ignored energy-dependent attenuation of secondary particles.
-In fact, the water thickness from the PE exit to the mid-SOBP depth would be smaller for 290 MeV than for 350 MeV by about 6 cm.
-Consequently, the $D_2$ for 290 MeV would be actually larger than that expected from 350 MeV, which may have moderated fluence attenuation coefficients.

-Although a similar situation should apply inversely to the 400-MeV beams, no significant disagreement was found somehow, which may indicate intrinsic limitations of the two-component model.
-In addition, approximations $D_2 \approx D_\mathrm{tail}$ and $\epsilon_2 \approx \epsilon_\mathrm{tail}$ to deduce $D_1/D_2$ and $\epsilon_1/\epsilon_2$ could have been too simplistic for accurate evaluation.
+Although the inverse relation may be a natural assumption for the yield of secondary particles, their attenuation and variation of ionization with depth would disturb the assumed relation for dose.
+In fact, the water thickness from the PE exit to the mid-SOBP depth is different between 290 MeV and 350 MeV by about 6 cm.
+Due to reduced attenuation, the secondary-particle dose for 290 MeV could actually be larger than that expected from 350 MeV, which would have contributed to the observed disagreement.
+Although a similar situation should apply inversely to the 400-MeV beams, no significant disagreement was found there somehow, which may indicate intrinsic limitations of the two-component model.
 It was in principle possible to evaluate those parameters directly by redoing Monte Carlo simulation for ridge-filter design in accordance with the two-component model.
 However, it would be reasonable to assess the clinical influence of the PE effect that may possibly be overestimated by the simple calculation model.